khushveen23/Self_Pruning_Neural_network_assignment/README.md

 A neural network that autonomously eliminates unnecessary weights during the training process using learnable gate parameters.

 ## Overview
 This project builds a feed-forward neural network equipped with an internal self-pruning mechanism.
-Every weight in the network is paired with a "gate" parameter that the network trains alongside the weights — learning on its own whether each connection should stay active or get pruned away.
+Every weight in the network is paired with a "mask" parameter that the network trains alongside the weights — learning on its own whether each connection should stay active or get pruned away.

 ## Key Features
 - **PrunableLinear Layer**: A custom linear layer where each weight has its own trainable gate